Ericsilva88590/Silva_Eric_Capstone_Project/README.md

 page to make everything look like a website.
 The cart.js is what it says which is the code to make the add to cart function and cart buttons to where you can buy products that are listed in the webpage.
 The lightbox.js is a lightbox for images across the website like overlay of the image or zooming in of an image.
 The package.json is just a file that is used for script execution or project identification like running the package of the website.
 In this case it is the wolf shop.
+Then the contact.js which is additions to the contact feature to prompt up that it was successful or needs something like minimum of 10 character message or email needed etc.

 # Description:
 This website will be about wolf protection with different types of information including